ArchipelagoMW/Archipelago/worlds/mlss/docs/en_Mario & Luigi Superstar Saga.md

 ## What does another world's item look like in Mario & Luigi: Superstar Saga?

-Item will show up as a Golden Mushroom from boxes and digspots.
-All items from another world will show up as AP Item in all textboxes.
+Items will show up as a Golden Mushroom from boxes and digspots and "AP Item" in all textboxes.
 Items in a shop from another player's world will display the player name and item name in addition to being displayed as an AP Item.

 ## When the player receives an item, what happens?